galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 1. When you first upload a file or run a tool, the dataset will be in the **queued** state.
 This indicates that the job that will create this dataset has not yet started and is in line to begin.
 1. When the job starts the dataset will be in the **running** state.
-The job that created these datasets is now running on Galaxy's cluster.
+The job that will create these datasets is now running on Galaxy's cluster.
 1. When the job has completed successfully, the datasets will be in the **ok** state.
 1. If there's been an error while running the tool, the datasets will be in the **error** state.